MedSecurance/Assurance/README.md

 ACO is a lightweight, text-based outlining language designed to:
 - feel natural to assurance engineers,
 - support incremental development,
-- and be readable without deep knowledge of APL or Prolog.
+- and be readable without knowledge of APL or Prolog.

 An **ACO processor** translates ACO documents into proper **APL**, which is then handled by O-ETB exactly like hand-written APL.